Education (EDUC)

 EDUC 618.
 Linguistically Diverse Student Teaching.
 (3 Credits)

 This course provides opportunities to explore content knowledge while working in a K-12 school setting with linguistically diverse students over the course of one semester in collaboration with support teachers.
-The focus in on instructional techniques, methodologies, and strategies designed to develop English language literacy and to meet the diverse needs of second language learners, including those students with learning challenges.
+The focus is on instructional techniques, methodologies, and strategies designed to develop English language literacy and to meet the diverse needs of second language learners, including those students with learning challenges.
+Prerequisites: EDUC 616 and 617.
+Or instructor permission.

 EDUC 619.
 Elementary Student Teaching.
 (3 Credits)